 In addition to traditional clinical therapy, we also offer expressive arts, yoga, and psychodrama to help adolescents learn to open up about their feelings, share their life stories, and process interpersonal conflict.
 Our treatment program takes a comprehensive approach to mental health therapy, so your teen can learn to manage their emotions and live a healthier life.

-If you’re in the Santa Barbara area, contact us at (805) 209-4433 to learn more about the Adolescent Program at Mission Harbor.
+If you’re in the Santa Barbara or Southern California area, contact us at (805) 209-4433 to learn more about the Adolescent Program at Mission Harbor.